American Front: 1990s

-In 1990, Heick announced on the AF telephone hotline that the group would appear in San Francisco's Union Square on the first Saturday in May.
+In 1990 Heick announced on the AF telephone hotline that the group would appear in San Francisco's Union Square on the first Saturday in May.
 The message ran for a month prior to the event.
 Opponents of the AF held a Mayday demonstration three days prior, on May 1.
 On the day of the AF event, Heick arrived with a small group of supporters and walked towards 300 debris-throwing protesters.
 Police moved in and encircled AF, separating the two groups.
 At this point, both the AF and SFPD were vastly outnumbered by counter protesters.
 Back-up officers began arriving on the scene and the police were able to get a patrol wagon into the park.

-In October 1990, The Coalition for Human Dignity published fliers with Heick's new home address in Portland, Oregon, and distributed press releases announcing his arrival.
+In October 1990 the Coalition for Human Dignity published fliers with Heick's new home address in Portland, Oregon, and distributed press releases announcing his arrival.
 Local TV news crews arrived at Heick's apartment a few days after he moved in.
 Heick still received regular invitations to appear on national television but many of the new offers were to appear on trash TV shows.
 He has appeared on the Geraldo Rivera Show.
 As press interest in Heick and AF waned, Heick focused on local activism.
 AF's 1991 May Day demonstration was held in Portland.
 There was a large counter protest, but no violence.
 In 1992, Heick and AF associates were the first out-of-state activists to arrive at the Randy Weaver stand-off at Ruby Ridge.
 Heick blockaded a fuel truck and lambasted the driver for supporting the government.

-Around this time, AF focused on demonstrations and literature distribution.
+Around this time AF focused on demonstrations and literature distribution.
 The group's telephone hotline was revived in Portland and remained active until Heick left the group in 1995.
 In the 1990s, the Washington and California AF sections published The Voice of Revolution magazine, which had ties to Combat 18 in England.
 AF focused on opposing hate crime laws, which they claimed only targeted whites.
 AF became known for harassing Portland city commissioner Mike Lindberg, who called the group "gay bashing skinheads" in the press.
 The Albany, Oregon area AF unit held regular demonstrations.
-AF briefly resurfaced under the leadership of Jim Porazzo, who moved the group to Harrison, Arkansas and began to promote Third Positionism.
+AF briefly resurfaced under the leadership of James Porrazzo, who moved the group to Harrison, Arkansas and began to promote Third Positionism.